john-tornblom/Sudoku_Solver/README.md

 ## Requirements
 The Sudoku_Solver shall load an (incomplete) 9x9 Sudoku instance from STDIN, solve the Sudoku problem, and finally emit the solved instance to STDOUT.
-A Sudoku instance is solved when each row, column, and box in a solved instance shall contain all digits in the range [1-9].
+A Sudoku instance is solved when each row, column, and box contains all digits in the range [1-9].
 When there is no infeasible solution available, the program shall terminate with an error code.

 ## Software Design
 Sudoku_Solver operates on a CSV file with 9 rows and 9 columns, where each cell